Superhydrophobic coating: Industry uses

 In industry, super-hydrophobic coatings are used in ultra-dry surface applications.
 The coating can be sprayed onto objects to make them waterproof.
 The spray is anti-corrosive and anti-icing; has cleaning capabilities; and can be used to protect circuits and grids.

 Superhydrophobic coatings have important applications in maritime industry.
 They can yield skin friction drag reduction for ship hulls, thus increasing fuel efficiency.
 Such a coating would allow ships to increase their speed or range while reducing fuel costs.
 They can also reduce corrosion and prevent marine organisms from growing on a ship's hull.

 Furthermore, superhydrophobic coatings can make removal of salt deposits possible without using fresh water.
 This has the ability to aid harvesting minerals from seawater brine.

 Newer engineered surface textures on stainless steel are extremely durable and permanently hydrophobic.
 Optically these surfaces appear as a uniform matte surface but microscopically they consist of rounded depressions one to two microns deep over 25% to 50% of the surface.
 These surfaces are produced for buildings which will never need cleaning.
 These have been effectively used for roofs and curtain walls of structures that benefit from low or no maintenance.

 Medical

-Due to the extreme repellence and in some cases bacterial resistance of hydrophobic coatings, there is much enthusiasm for their wide potential uses with surgical tools, medical equipment, textiles, and all sorts of surfaces and substrates.
+Due to the extreme repellence and in some cases bacterial resistance of hydrophobic coatings, there are potential uses on surgical tools, medical equipment, textiles, and all sorts of surfaces and substrates.
 However, the current state of the art for this technology is hindered in terms of the weak durability of the coating making it unsuitable for most applications.